GauravVKulkarni/RateThatFilm/README.md

 ### Features -
  -Conveniently Search from Movies
- -Add your own reviews
+ -Add & edit your own reviews

 ### Tech Stack -
--ReactsJS
+-ReactsJS : Used routes for navigation

 ### Future Updates -
 -Database connection
 -User authentication
--OMDb API for fetching movie details
+-OMDb API integration for fetching movie details

 ### How to run on your own system -